mkeresztes/AndiCar/README.md

 *Unfortunately, Miklos passed away around 2018.
 I have been in touch with the agency that he worked for, and they would be pleased if somebody from Andicar can continue his work*

-**Please note that the app still works on Android 13** I'll see if I can upload the apk.
+**Please note that the app still works on Android 13** If I could figure out where to load the apk, I would.
+Any help?

 AndiCar is a free vehicle management, trip log, and expense tracker for Android devices.